 If you are married to a U.S. citizen or permanent resident, you can apply for U.S. lawful permanent residence, otherwise known as a marriage-based immigrant visa or green card.
-To be eligible under U.S. immigration law, you and your spouse must show that you are:
+To be eligible under U.S. immigration law, you and your spouse must show:

-• in a bona fide marriage (not a sham to get a green card)
+• that your marriage is bona fide (real, not just done to get a green card)

-• that neither you nor your spouse are married to anyone else
+• that neither of you is married to anyone else.

 We'll discuss all of these issues below.